 Summary of Baseline Performance Status

 Performance status scores measured at baseline will be listed.
 This listing will include the Karnofsky Performance Score or the Lansky Play Score for each subject.
 The Karnofsky Performance Score is measured on an ordinal scale ranging from 10-100, in increments of 10.
 The Lansky Play Score is measured on an ordinal scale ranging from 0-100, in increments of 10.
 The frequency and percent in each categorical score at each assessment and will be summarized by treatment group and overall.
 The denominator for percentage calculations will be the number of subjects who provided data for baseline performance status.

+Baseline Prognostic Factors

+Summary of Baseline Prognostic Factors

+Prognostics factors (dichotomized age, categorical age, INSS stage, MYCN amplification, tumor ploidy, histology, pre-ASCT response, and stem cell type) will be summarized by treatment group (frequency and percentage) for the Randomized ITT Population.
+All responses, including “unknown” and “missing” will be included in the summary.
+The distribution of prognostic factors between the two treatment groups will be tested with the use a chi-square test and the associated p-value will be presented.

+The following responses (including unknown/missing, as appropriate) will be used for summarization of each prognostic factor:

+Dichotomized age: < 18 months, ≥ 18 months

+Age: pre-term newborn infants, term newborn infants (birth to 27 days),

+infant/toddler (28 days to 23 months), child (2 to 11 years), adolescent (12 to 17 years) and adult (≥ 18 years)

+INSS Stage: 2, 3, 4S, 4

+MYCN amplification: not amplified, amplified

+Tumor ploidy: Diploid, Hyperdiploid

+Histology: favorable, unfavorable

+Pre-ASCT response: CR, VGPR, PR

+Stem Cell Type: purged, unpurged (derived from the stratification variable)

 EFFICACY ANALYSES

 Except where otherwise noted, all efficacy analyses will only be performed on the Randomized ITT population (see Section 8).
 Each of the listings, summary tables and plots below will be created using both the 30 June 2009 and 30 June 2012 datasets, as applicable.
 Event-free survival and OS will be calculated at two years for the 30 June 2009 data cut and at three years for the 30 June 2012 data cut, except where otherwise noted.